-Butter is rich in fats and is typically used in baked goods to add flavor to the dish.
-Looking to be more health-conscious with the ingredients in your recipe?
+Butter is rich in fats and is typically used in baked goods to flavor the dish.
+Are you looking to be more health-conscious with the ingredients in your recipe?
 Then, we recommend using Greek yogurt.
 Greek Yogurt contains more carbs, protein, and water, while butter contains more fat and calories.
 This substitute is also 1:1, so if your recipe calls for 1/2 cup of butter, use 1/2 cup of Greek yogurt as a healthier option.

 Mashed bananas for oil

-Oil provides moisture and texture in baked goods.
-We don’t know about you, but this is one of the ingredients that we magically run out of without even realizing it!
+Oil provides moisture and texture to baked goods.
+We don’t know about you, but this is one of the ingredients we magically run out of without even realizing it!
 Out of oil?
 Use mashed, ripe bananas.
-Mashed bananas provide moisture and texture as well as flavor to your baked goods.
-You can also substitute margarine or butter, sour cream, even mayonnaise for oil.
+Mashed bananas provide moisture, texture, and flavor to your baked goods.
+You can substitute margarine, butter, sour cream, or even mayonnaise for oil.

 Honey for sugar

 Sugar is added in recipes to add sweetness and flavor to your dish.
 It also helps keep baked goods soft.
-However, Nutritionists recommend that Americans get 10% of calories from sugar, which is about 13.3 teaspoons per day (based on a 2,000 calorie diet).
+However, Nutritionists recommend that Americans get 10% of their calories from sugar, about 13.3 teaspoons per day (based on a 2,000-calorie diet).
 Currently, the typical American consumes about 22 teaspoons of sugar per day.
-Honey is a great health-conscious, natural substitute for sugar.
-Honey provides sweetness and flavor, while also adding vitamins and minerals.
+Honey is an excellent health-conscious, natural substitute for sugar.
+Honey provides sweetness and flavor while also adding vitamins and minerals.
 Use a 1:1 ratio when substituting honey for sugar.

 Low Sugar Don’t Break Your Diet Baking Mixes

 In our Don’t Break Your Diet baking mixes, we use a special house blend plant-based sugar replacer in our products that allows 75-85% less sugar than other cake mixes do.
 This is what makes our mixes so unique and great tasting!
-We understand the frustrations of dieting, while faced with the everyday temptations that scream “Eat me!”
-Our Don’t Break Your Diet mixes provide you with tasty food that satisfies cravings and lets you snack guilt-free.
+We understand the frustrations of dieting while faced with the everyday temptations that scream, “Eat me!”
+Our Don’t Break Your Diet mixes provide tasty food that satisfies cravings and lets you snack guilt-free.
 Bake your way to better health!
 Contact us to learn more.